- Thantifaxath: Void Masquerading As Matter – 2017

 - Performed with Ed Sheeran at the 2015 Much Music Video Awards.

-- Sang on Parliament Hill for Canadian flag raising, Canada Day 2013.
+- Sang the national anthem on Parliament Hill for Canadian flag raising, Canada Day 2013.

 - Performed with Col. Chris Hadfield for his first earthly performance of Space Oddity.